Revisiting the Daily Mail’s list of ‘future England stars’ from 2013

 The then 17-year-old had signed a professional contract with Everton after moving from Bradford, apparently “drawing comparisons with Paul Gascoigne”.

 However, he never went made a senior appearance for the Toffees, admitting in 2015 he “moved too fast” and left the money go to his head, sometimes not even bothering to turn up for training.

 He suffered from depression but turned down help, and after a brief spell at Oldham following his Everton release, he found himself playing in the eighth tier for Ossett Town.

-Green has since got his life back on track and has played in the Scottish and Norwegian top-flights with Kilmarnock and Viking respectively, while he is currently back in English football with non-league Ossett United – which rose from the ashes of his former club.
+Green has since got his life back on track and has played in the Scottish and Norwegian top flights with Kilmarnock and Viking respectively, while he is currently back in English football with non-league Ossett United – which rose from the ashes of his former club.

 Jerome Sinclair (Liverpool)

 Sinclair became the youngest player to ever appear for Liverpool when he was handed his debut by Brendan Rodgers in a League Cup tie in 2012, but the pacy forward only went on to make a couple of further appearances for the Reds.

 The 25-year-old is currently a free agent and hasn’t played professionally since being released by Watford in the summer of 2021.
 He was last seen turning out on loan at CSKA Sofia, having been recruited for the Bulgarian club by then technical director Alan Pardew.